acquitelol/chxry-nea/report/report.typ

     + If a label is defined (string followed by colon), it should insert the current position and label name into a symbol map.
     + If a label is used, it should insert the current position and label name into a symbol usages map.
     + There should be pseudo instructions to define raw data.
+    + If an error occurs whilst assembling, the outputted error message should display the location in the source file where it occurred.
     + The assembler should emit the machine code for each instruction to a binary buffer.
   + The assembler should output a binary object file, containing the symbol maps and machine code.
 + _Linker_